ThePlayer14/project-eleven/README.md

 * Build the code with `cmake --build out/build/linux-amd64-relwithdebinfo` (Again, be sure to select your platform)
 * The compiled executable will be inside `out/build/linux-amd64-relwithdebinfo` (or what your platform was).
 Note that you still need to copy over `librexruntimerd.so`, `librexruntimerd.so`, `libTracyClientrd.so` on Linux if you don't compile using `cmake --build . --target project_eleven_codegen`.

-## What's working
+## Usage
-* Likely everything that does on Xenia.
+* Likely everything works that does on Xenia.
 Even the OP/ED videos likely work.
 * To launch, use `./project_eleven --game_data_root="extracted/" --user_data_root="userdata/" --cache_path="cache/" --gpu_plugin=xenos --no-fullscreen`.
 Make sure to put your legally owned game files inside `extracted`.
 * You'll need to use a controller.